Kdog0131/robotics-mastery/notes/math/lesson-05-atan2.md

 The parenteses rule: Always write (delta x)^2, not - deltax^2.

-What I got wrong and fixed: I struggled heavily with trying to calculate delta x and delta y individually aswell as just doing the ssteps wrog for finding
+What I got wrong and fixed: I struggled heavily with trying to calculate delta x and delta y individually aswell as just doing the ssteps wrong in general.
+After learning the technique of subtracting the x2,x1 and y2,y1 I was abel to successfully solve those kinds of problems.